iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted151024/report.md

 > At least we've gotten around to using technology in the fight against the Virus.<br> :date: __2021-01-24 04:21:46__

 > I'm sure it works for the people that don't mind being followed and tracked but I'm not one of those I know how important the viruses but people know enough about my whereabouts and everything else already as it is I'm home enough then I don't need to worry so much and I don't want my Bluetooth turned on all the time so I got rid of this app if I was out in public a lot I would still have it<br> :date: __2021-01-19 07:30:18__

-> Intuitive and easy but I don't think enough users to be effective.
-I'm an ER doc in CA and have had on my phone with bluetooth on fo weeks and haven't gotten a single alert despite knowing for certain that I've been exposed.
-A lot.<br> :date: __2021-01-16 05:46:47__